100 Level Courses

 GERM 310: Conversation and Composition.
 3 credits.

-Develops fluency in speaking and proficiency in writing German through discussion, reports, and compositions based on texts dealing with contemporary events and issues.
-Notes: Not for native speakers of German.
+Develops fluency in speaking and proficiency in writing German through discussion, reports, and compositions based on texts and media dealing with historical and contemporary events and issues.
 Offered by Modern & Classical Languages.
-Limited to three attempts.
+May be repeated within the degree for a maximum 9 credits.

 Recommended Prerequisite: GERM 202 or equivalent, appropriate placement score, or permission of instructor.